Are You Interested in Persian rug history? There is No doubt, it’s an interesting subject. But it can also be seen as fairly complex.

 Particularly remarkable is the period of ruler Shah Abbas (1587 – 1629), who transformed the city Esfahan into a trade centre for rugs.
 There, people from all over the world came to buy and admire beautiful hand-knotted rugs.

 One of the more splendid examples of rugs from the Safavid Dynasty is the Ardabil carpet.
 This is also one of the biggest carpets in the world.
 The huge Ardabil carpet was divided into two parts.
 One of which is on display at the Victoria & Albert museum in London.

 During the Safavid Dynasty the weaving art was very important, and rugs were exported all over the world.
 As a result, rug production became central to the economy of the country.

 The rugs were extremely precious, not only because of the materials used such as silk, but also because of the complimentary thread.
 Silver and gold threads were used for the most expensive commissions.

 The development and the fundamental role played by the carpet industry stopped when Afghans conquered Persia in 1722.
 They also destroyed Esfahan.

 In 1736 a young man from Khorasan became the Shah of Persia, Nader Shah Afshar, but at that time the weaving industry was not his main concern.
-Indeed, every effort at that time was spent on defending the country from the attacks of Afghans, Turks and Russians.
+Every effort at that time was spent on defending the country from the attacks of Afghans, Turks and Russians.